-I hope that this post inspires you little bit and shows you that anything is possible.
-If a young music student can pick up a camera when he’s 22 and end up finding success, what’s to say that you can’t achieve success as well?
-It just takes a few hours of practice.
-Every day.
-For years.
+I hope that this fact inspires you.
+If a young music student can pick up a camera when he’s barely entering adulthood and find success, then what’s to say you can’t too?
+It just takes a lot of practice.